Belal-Bari/jenkins-terraform-aws-eks-cicd-pipeline-project/README.md

 Once the test succeeds, this image is pushed to the public dockerhub repository <br>
 `docker push tanvirj9/journal-app:1.1` <br>

+*NOTE*: Certain changes are done in the `compose.yaml` file (tag name of app is changed for auto version incrementing) after testing. <br/>
 ### If the above commands work, continue to the next step.

 ## 2. Setting uf the Kubernetes Manifests for the app and the database.